sohaibrabbani/EkmansSentimentAnalysis/README.md

 # PsychX - Emotion Detection

-A Simple Lexicon-Based Sentiment Analysis implementation on the basis of Ekman's Six basic moods.
+A Simple Lexicon-Based Sentiment Analysis implementation on the basis of Ekman's Six basic emotions.

 ## License